 “One of the things that baffles me … is how there can be so much lingering stigma with regards to mental illness, specifically bipolar disorder.
 In my opinion, living with manic depression takes a tremendous amount of balls.”

 “You know how most illnesses have symptoms you can recognize?
 Like fever, upset stomach, chills, whatever.
-Well, with manic depression, it’s sexual promiscuity, excessive spending, and substance abuse—and that just sounds like a fantastic weekend in Vegas to me!”
+Well, with manic depression, it’s intimate promiscuity, excessive spending, and substance abuse—and that just sounds like a fantastic weekend in Vegas to me!”

 “At times, being bipolar can be an all-consuming challenge, requiring a lot of stamina and even more courage, so if you’re living with this illness and functioning at all, it’s something to be proud of, not ashamed of.
 They should issue medals along with the steady stream of medication.”